The Leo Yassenoff Jewish Community Center, at 1125 College Ave., has provided the following announcements:

-Bexley Farmers' Market will begin July 14 from 10 am. to 1 p.m. in front of City Hall, 2242 E. Main St., and will continue Saturdays through October.
+Bexley Farmers’ Market will be held Saturdays from 10 am. to 1 p.m. in front of City Hall, 2242 E. Main St., through October.
 A variety of fresh fruits, vegetables, herbs, flowers and other items directly from farmers will be available.

 A farmers’ festival will be held August 18.

-The Columbus-Whitehall Toastmasters will meet the 2nd and 4th Tuesdays of each month at the Whitehall Municipal Building, 360 S. Yearling Rd, 7:30 to 9 p.m.
+The Columbus-Whitehall Toastmasters will meet the second and fourth Tuesdays of each month at the Whitehall Municipal Building, 360 S. Yearling Rd, 7:30 to 9 p.m.
 All visitors are welcome.